Begoro

-Begoro is a town and the capital of Fanteakwa district, a district in the Eastern Region of south Ghana.
+Begoro is a town and the capital of Fanteakwa North District, a district in the Eastern Region of south Ghana.
 Begoro has a settlement population of 48,516 people, in 2013.

 Geography

 Begoro is about 150 km north of Accra, off the road joining Koforidua and Nkawkaw.

 Festival

 Odwira festival also known as Ahwie.

 Twin towns and cities

 List of sister cities of Fanteakwa, designated by Sister Cities International: